IvanishinV/MultiCAD/README.md

 ## Installation

-1. Build the project or download the latest precompiled `cadMulti.dll` file from the [Releases](../../releases) page.
+1. Download the latest precompiled `cadMulti.dll` file from the [Releases](../../releases/latest) page.
 2. Place `cadMulti.dll` into the folder containing the original `cad*.dll` files (typically the game directory).
 3. Open `sudtest.ini` and set **at least one** `SSDraw` entry to `cadMulti.dll`.
 Example:
 > ```ini